Symbian9/wiki-template/Android.md

 - *The simplest thing is to declare secondary storage being no longer supported.* This is more or lese the current state: writing to these locations is not possible.

   To mitigate the impact of background images on the capacity of the primary storage (especially when emulated), secondary storage could be supported as a read-only location.

+### User Experience

+- The hint on program start needs to be adjusted.

+- The `OOMapper` directory on the primary volume could be created on program start.

+- Information about the type of external storage could be given to the user (emulated = builtin storage, otherwise: memory card (?)).

+- A warning could be given when opening a file from a (legacy) read-only location.
+Changes could be written to a writable location instead, but next time there would be two files which might have conflicting changes.

+  Alternatively, the read-only file could be used as a template for a new file, thus strictly separating the changes from the original.